Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Experiments

 Next we consider the multi-modal target cases where $\pi$ is mixtures of Gaussians.
 We study three experimental scenarios: i) identifiability of the target when the variational density $q_\lambda$ is a Gaussian mixture, ii) impact of the increased number of modes in the target $\pi$, and iii) impact of the high-dimensional ($\theta$) state space.

-\textbf{Case-1 (Identifiability of Gaussian mixture target and robustness to model mismatch):} With $\dim(\theta)=3$ and order-2 mixture $\pi$, we first check convergence when the variational density family is the same order-2 mixture (i.e., model match).
+\textbf{Case-1 (Identifiability of Gaussian mixture target and robustness to model mismatch):} With $\dim(\theta)\!=\!3$ and order-2 mixture $\pi$, we first check convergence when the variational density family is the same order-2 mixture (i.e., model match).
 As shown in Fig.~\ref{fig:p_mog}(a) (Left), our method converges with the smallest forward KL score and the convergence rate faster than ADVI.
 GSM and BaM are not successful due to their Gaussian $q$ restriction.
-Next, when we choose $q$ to have an order-3 mixture (i.e., model mismatch), as shown in Fig.~\ref{fig:p_mog}(a) (Right), our method still converges to the similar FKL value which is about 10 times lower than that of ADVI.
-When we inspect the learned $q$, we effectively identify one component that is negligible with mixing proportion close to 0, demonstrating that our approach is robust to model mismatch.
+Next, when we choose $q$ to have an order-3 mixture (i.e., model mismatch\footnote{ This model mismatch setting ensures that the variational family is large enough to subsume the target distribution (e.g., by having 0 mixing proportion for the third component).
+Sec.~\ref{app_sec:model_mismatch2} in Appendix discusses the model mismatch scenario where the variational family doesn't include the true posterior. }), as shown in Fig.~\ref{fig:p_mog}(a) (Right), our method still converges to the similar FKL value which is about 10 times lower than that of ADVI.
+When we inspect the learned $q$, we identify one component that is negligible with mixing proportion close to 0, demonstrating our approach is robust to model mismatch.

-\textbf{Case-2 (Increased number of modes in the target):} When we increase the mixture order of $\pi$ to 5, thus more distinct from a single Gaussian, as shown in Fig.~\ref{fig:p_mog}(b), our method still works well, the final FKL value even lower than ADVI.
-The inferior performance of ADVI may originate from its approximation error in the Gumbel-softmax-based reparametrized sampling for Gaussian mixtures. \textbf{Case-3 (Increased state dimensionality):} When we increase the state dimensionality from 3 to 30, as shown in Fig.~\ref{fig:p_mog}(c), our method still works gracefully.
+\textbf{Case-2 (Increased number of modes in the target):} When we increase the mixture order of $\pi$ to 5, thus more distinct from a single Gaussian, as shown in Fig.~\ref{fig:p_mog}(b), our method still works well, with the final FKL value even lower than ADVI.
+The inferior performance of ADVI can be attributed to the mode collapsing due to its reverse KL objective, and possibly to the Gumbel-softmax approximation error for reparametrized sampling with Gaussian mixtures.

+\textbf{Case-3 (Increased state dimensionality):} When we increase the state dimensionality from 3 to 30, as shown in Fig.~\ref{fig:p_mog}(c), our method still works gracefully.
 ADVI yields a suboptimal solution while GSM and BaM fail to work with numerical issues.